frr149/rediminute/README.md

 ## Overview

-RedIMinute is an in-memory key-value store that communicates using JSON over TCP.
+RedIMinute is an in-memory key-value store that communicates over TCP.
 It's designed to be lightweight, fast, and support multiple simultaneous connections.

 ## Features (Planned)

 - Asynchronous TCP server using `asyncio`
-- JSON-based communication
-- Data validation with Pydantic
-- In-memory key-value storage with namespaces
+- In-memory storage with namespaces
-- Commands: SET, GET, DEL, PING
+- Support for various data types and operations
 - Pub/Sub functionality
 - Optimized with `uvloop` and `orjson`